-density less than 100/ha.
-The alewife age distribution remained truncated, with age-2 fish dominating the population and only three alewife (out of 525 aged) that were older than age 3.
-Biomass density of YAO bloater was 3.08 kg/ha in the AC survey and 0.78 kg/ha in the BT surveyeach at least an order of magnitude lower than what was estimated by the BT survey between 1981 and 1998.
-Numeric density of age-0 bloater was the lowest ever measured for each survey: 0/ha for the AC survey and 0.12/ha for the BT survey.
-Biomass density of YAO rainbow smelt was 0.03 kg/ha in the AC survey and 0.04 kg/ha in the BT survey, continuing the low rainbow smelt biomass that has been observed since 2001.
-Numeric density of age-0 rainbow smelt was 1.33/ha in the AC survey and 0.99 in the BT survey, indicating a weak year-class that follows three yearclasses that exceeded 41/ha between 2016 and 2018.
+Comparing the acoustic estimate to previous years, YAO alewife biomass was 10% higher than the 2019 estimate and less than the average from 2004-2019.
+Numeric density of age-0 alewife from the AC survey was 352 fish/ha in 2021, which is 71% of the long-term mean of 499 fish/ha.
+The alewife age distribution remained truncated, with age-0 fish and age-1 fish dominating the population.
+Biomass density of YAO bloater was 3.7 kg/ha in the AC survey and 0.43 kg/ha in the BT survey- each at least an order of magnitude lower than what was estimated by the BT survey between 1981 and 1998.
+Numeric density of age-0 bloater was the highest ever measured for the AC survey at 1,037 fish/ha while for the BT survey, it was 20 fish/ha.
+Biomass density of YAO rainbow smelt was 0.13 kg/ha in the AC survey and 0.005 kg/ha in the BT survey, continuing the trend of low rainbow smelt biomass that has been observed since 2001.
+Numeric density of age-0 rainbow smelt was 84 fish/ha in the AC survey and 1.9 fish/ha in the BT survey, indicating a weak year-class.
 All four prey fish species sampled only by the BT survey indicated below average biomass densities.
-Deepwater sculpin was estimated at 0.47 kg/ha, which makes 9 of the past 10 years when biomass was <1 kg/ha.
-Slimy sculpin was estimated at 0.02 kg/ha, the second lowest density ever measured.
-Round goby was estimated at 0.39 kg/ha, which was below the average biomass of 0.96 kg/ha since 2008.
-Ninespine stickleback were only caught in one tow, and not surprisingly was estimated at a record low biomass.
-Burbot biomass remained near record low levels, and no age-0 yellow perch were caught, indicating a weak yellow perch year-class in 2019.
+Deepwater sculpin was estimated at 0.45 kg/ha, which makes 11 of the past 12 years when biomass was <1 kg/ha.
+Slimy sculpin was estimated at 0.05 kg/ha, the sixth lowest density ever measured.
+Round goby was estimated at 0.63 kg/ha, which was below the average biomass of 0.84 kg/ha since 2008.
+Ninespine stickleback density was < 1 fish/ha.
+Burbot biomass remained near record low levels, and only three age-0 yellow perch were caught in all trawls, indicating a weak yellow perch year-class in 2021.